FAQs About HOA Management

 An interest or a right in real property which grants the ability to a landowner to use the land of another for a special purpose or endeavor.
 An association may for example have an easement for slope maintenance or other repair purposes.
 A public utility may also have an easement for maintenance or repair work to be executed at a future date.

 Similar in essence to a lien, the Notice of Noncompliance is a document sometimes authorized under the CC&Rs and may be recorded in the county property records.
-Its' essential purpose is to notify prospective buyers that the property is in violation of the documents.
+Its essential purpose is to notify prospective buyers that the property is in violation of the documents.

 Your annual association Master Insurance Policy Certificate can be found under the Documents tab of your Homeowner Portal.
 Townhome and Condominium associations generally also require owners to have an HO-6 policy, and that notice will be in the Insurance Folder as well, if applicable.

-You can easily download the ACC/ARC/DRC application from the Documents Tab here on the website and submit your request (with your application and sub documents attached) via the ACC Request tab.
+Yes.
+The Architectural Control Committee (ACC) is an important part of regulating community standards on home exteriors to maintain unity and premium resale opportunities.
+Exterior changes require Board review and approval in most cases.
+You can review your Association’s Declaration or Rules & Regulations for more information.
+You can easily download the ACC/ARC/DRC application from the Documents Tab here on the website and submit your request (with your application and sub-documents attached) via the ACC Request tab.
 This will notify your Community Manager and Board of Directors right away and is the most efficient way to submit your application.

 When your association is managed by RowCal, you can easily submit and review the status of your ACC request via the homeowner portal!
 You can download the form from the documents tab and attach it with your request, including all other necessary information such as color choices, mapped placements, material list, contractor hired, timeline, etc.

 Homeowners within Associations managed by RowCal can easily submit a Work Order Request via the web portal by choosing the Work Orders tab on the Menu.
-Our Community Managers assign maintenance items in our system that are noted as “Association Responsibility” or “Homeowner Responsibility” based on an attorney drafted Maintenance Matrix that aligns with your Governing Documents, and you will know upon submission of your request if your subject of repair is an HOA responsible item.
+Our Community Managers assign maintenance items in our system that are noted as “Association Responsibility” or “Homeowner Responsibility” based on an attorney-drafted Maintenance Matrix that aligns with your Governing Documents, and you will know upon submission of your request if your subject of repair is an HOA responsible item.
 If your association does not have an attorney drafted Maintenance Matrix, your work order will be reviewed by your manager and Board of Directors for approval.
 If you have questions regarding your submitted work order, you can add comments and questions to the work order request in the web portal which will be directly sent to your Community Manager and viewable by your Board of Directors.

 An HOA common area is any area of improved real property intended for shared use by the members of an association.